wisdom1456/neat-starter/src/posts/practiceareas/auto-accidents.md

 3. **Make notes of your injuries immediately after the accident, and continue charting how your injuries progress over the next several hours and days**
 4. **Remember to seek medical attention within 14 days of the accident.
 If you fail to do so, it is likely that your insurer will deny your claim.
 It is common for accident victims to have injuries that take days or even weeks to develop, so it is recommended that you seek treatment as soon as possible after the accident**

-Contact Bernhardt Law, where your needs come firs
+Contact Bernhardt Riley, where your needs come firs